dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 [![](/assets/build_arch/github-travis-d2-ci-lib.png)](/assets/build_arch/github-travis-d2-ci-lib.png)

-## **Hold up!** Why are compiled and non-compiled packages treated differently?
+## **Hold up!** Why are transpiled and non-transpiled packages treated differently?

+The web applications and libraries that we write in a version of ECMAScript that is not supported by the target platform needs to be transpiled to code that the target platform can understand.

+Additionally we might want to create a single-file build complete with all runtime dependencies.
+In that case we create a _bundle_.

-The web applications and libraries that we write using ECMAScript which isn't supported by the target platform needs to be compiled down to code which the target platform can understand.
-This "build artifact" is something which we want to store and track, so we can refer back to exact build and not have to recreate it, as that would technically not be the same build.
+This "build artifact" (either the transpiled source, the bundle, or both) is something that we want to store and track, so we can refer back to exact build and not have to recreate it, as that would technically not be the same build.

-NodeJS libraries and tools we write typically do not need to be compiled before we package and release them, as NodeJS is an environment that supports reasonably modern ECMAScript already.
+NodeJS libraries and tools we write typically do not need to be transpiled before we package and release them, as NodeJS is an environment that supports reasonably modern ECMAScript already.
 At any time we can run and refer to the source code straight from the *dhis2* repository, so storing it on *d2-ci* would be a straight copy, which is waste.

 ## Where are we now?